 <p>What&#39;s wrong with a plain old beanie or watchcap, you ask?
 I will grant that they work well for night walks, when you don&#39;t need a bill to shade your face from the sun, although I also like having a bill to guard my face from the rain.
 If you wear glasses, you may understand that well.
 In my youth, I knitted lots of stocking hats.
 It&#39;s Knitting 101.
 You can find or make beanies in any fabric you prefer, including wool and polar fleece.</p><p>My biggest problem with beanies is that most of them don&#39;t have a ponytail hole, so that was a problem for the many years I had a ponytail.
-Thanks to online shopping it&#39;s easier to find a beanie that has a ponytail hole, in a variety of designs.</p><p>This cap is made for winter running and walking.
+Thanks to online shopping it&#39;s easier to find a beanie that has a ponytail hole, in a variety of designs, such as those at <a href="http://peekaboos-hats.com/" data-component="link" data-source="inlineLink" data-type="externalLink" data-ordinal="1" rel="nofollow">Peekaboos-hats.com</a>.</p><p>A cap like this is made for winter running and walking.
 The microfleece earflaps and neck drape will help keep your ears and neck warm.
 It&#39;s windproof so the chilly winter blasts won&#39;t affect you.
-I like having a bill to shade my face from sun, wind, rain, sleet, you name it.</p><p>A visor beanie will keep your head and ears warm while shading your eyes from sun, rain, and snow.
+I like having a bill to shade my face from sun, wind, rain, sleet, you name it.
+This one has a great feature - the ponytail hole in back is wide enough that you can wear the hat backward and see through the hole.
+Now you&#39;ve got a balaclava for when you need it!</p><p>A visor beanie will keep your head and ears warm while shading your eyes from sun, rain, and snow.
 I also like to have the bill when I am using the hood of my rain jacket, it keeps it in place.
 Many manufacturers have put them on the market in a big variety of colors and fabric.
 If you have long hair, look for one that has a ponytail hole.</p><p>I carry a Buff with me walking in all seasons.
 I can use it as an earwarmer over a billed cap.
 Or I can wear it as a neck gaiter, a beanie, a balaclava, a bandanna, you name it.
 The basic Buff comes in lightweight microfiber and is easy to carry in a pack just in case you need it.
 They also have models with a <a href="https://www.verywell.com/night-walking-strategies-3436861" data-component="link" data-source="inlineLink" data-type="internalLink" data-ordinal="1">reflective stripe for night safety</a> and models made with polar fleece or wool for extra warmth.
 Having one has saved me from cold ears or sunburned noggin many a time.</p><p>Turtle Fur earflap hats have lovely wool knit outer designs and are lined with cozy microfleece Turtle Fur.
 That keeps the itchies away from your head if you are sensitive to wool but like its natural insulation qualities.
 They come in a variety of colors.
 The ties will keep it from blowing off your head in a winter gale.</p><p>Full-on Fudd.
 This is the hat that would make my husband disown walking with me.
 But I bet it keeps your ears warm!
 What could be cozier than wool plaid flannel lined with fleece or even faux fur?
 You can button the flaps under your chin or button them up on top of the hat when you don&#39;t need them.
 You&#39;ll get that wascal wabbit!</p><p>Want to keep your chin warm as well as your ears?
 If you don&#39;t mind the fashion statement, this will work.
 As a gal who had laser hair removal to ensure I didn&#39;t have a mustache and whiskers, I&#39;m not going this direction for a hat.
 But take a look at different models, you can rock a look from Santa to Duck Dynasty or barbarian.</p><p>Like spotting an amazing guy across a crowded dance floor, I spied this and thought &#34;it could be the one!&#34; This windproof, moisture-wicking microfleece hat has an ear-covering flap you can wear up or down.
 It has a ponytail hole at back and a nice bill in front.
 I bought the Small/Medium but it is a bit tight, and they are sold out on the large size.
 Alas, the ear flaps don&#39;t fit as closely as I like, so it&#39;s not perfect.
 And my husband immediately blurted out, &#34;You&#39;ll catch that wascal wabbit!&#34; Maybe if I hadn&#39;t ordered it in red...</p>This is the standard by which I judge all winter walking hats.
 I appear in it on my walks around the world.
 Istanbul, the Eiger Trail, Denali National Park, Canyonlands National Park, Nazareth, Munich.
 I am putting one in a safe deposit box against the day I lose both of the other two I own.
 Sorry, not sharing!